Have you ever wanted to teach English in China?

 You can save yourself from a world of misery with a simple search online.
 Find tell-tale signs the school is reputable.
-One hour of research can save you from a year of headache.
+One hour of research can save you from a year of headaches.

 Large corporate schools and public schools are the safest, and schools with low entry requirements are the least safe.

 Should you get ESL certified before to go to China?